-Greece deploys hundreds of police to border with Turkey in anticipation of migrant influx
+Greece to deploy hundreds of police to border with Turkey in anticipation of migrant influx

 An additional 400 police will be sent to the northeastern Evros river border region "as a precautionary measure", police spokesman Thodoros Chronopoulos told AFP.